i0Ek3/gcs/README.md

 ## Run

-You can download [release]() to run it directly, or clone this repo then build it:
+You can download [release](https://github.com/i0Ek3/gcs/releases) file to run it directly, or clone this repo then build it:

 ```Shell
 $ git clone git@github.com:i0Ek3/gcs.git